open-pioneer/trails-openlayers-base-packages/src/packages/basemap-switcher/README.md

 ## Accessibility

-The package provides only a `HTMLSelectElement`.
+The package provides only a select component.
 To be compliant with a11y guidelines (screen reader compatibility), a label must be added to the basemap switcher.
 Therefore, use one of the following attempts: